redhat-openstack/infrared/docs/source/hybrid_deployment.rst

 .. note:: Change nic names for the bridget networks to match hypervisor interfaces.

+.. note:: Make sure you have ``ip_address`` or ``bootproto=dhcp`` defined for the br-ctlplane bridge.
+This is need to setup ssh access to the nodes after deployment is completed.

 Create configurations files for the virtual nodes
 -------------------------------------------------